Coldcard/firmware/docs/microsd-2fa.md

 during boot time.

 The menu initially contains only "Add Card".
-Once one or more cards are enabled (and the feature is activated), addition options appear: "Check Card" and "Remove Card #N" for each enrolled card.
+Once one or more cards are enabled (and the feature is activated), additional options appear: "Check Card" and "Remove Card #N" (for each enrolled card).

 "Check Card" validates the card inserted and indicates if it would be accepted or not.